AMUSED: An Annotation Framework of Multi-modal Social Media Data: Implementation: A Case Study on Misinformation

+While our framework allows for general application, understanding its merits is best possible by applying it to a specific domain.
+AMUSED can be helpful for several domains, but news companies are quite active in the domain of misinformation, especially during a crisis. \emph{Misinformation}, often yet imprecisely referred to as a piece of information that is shared unintentionally or by mistake, without knowing the truthfulness of the content \cite{shahi2021exploratory}.

-"Fake News is an information that is intentionally, and verifiable false and could mislead readers"\cite{allcott2017social}.
-Misinformation is part of fake news which is created deliberately intended to deceive.
-There is an increasing amount of misinformation in the media, social media, and other web sources.
-In recent years, much research has been done for fake news detection and debunking of fake news \cite{abs-1812-00315}.
-In the last two decades, there is a significant increase in the spread of misinformation.
-Nowadays more than 100 fact-checking websites are working to tackle the problem misinformation \cite{cherubini2016rise}.
-Fact-checking websites can help to investigate claims and assist citizens in determining whether the information used in an article is true or not.
+There is an increasing amount of Misinformation in the media, social media, and other web sources; this has become a topic of much research attention~\cite{abs-1812-00315}.
+Nowadays, more than 100 fact-checking websites are working to tackle the problem of misinformation \cite{cherubini2016rise}.

-In a real-world scenario, people spread a vast amount of misinformation during the time of a pandemic, an election or a disaster. \cite{gupta2013faking}.
-There is a 3V problem of fake news -- volume -- a large number of fake news, Velocity -- during the peak the speed of propagation also intensifies, Variety -- different formats of data like images, text, videos are used in fake news.
-Still, fake news detection requires a considerable effort to verify the claims.

-One of the most effective strategies for tackling this problem is to use computational methods to detect false news.
-Misinformation has attracted significant attention in recent years as evidenced in recent publications \cite{li2012truth,li2011t,li2016survey,popat2016credibility}.
-Additionally, Misinformation is adopted across language borders and consequently often spread around the globe.
-For example- One fake news "Russia released lions to implement the lockdown during COVID-19" was publicised across multiple countries in different languages like Italian and Tamil \cite{fake_lion}.